stardoom4/alphalight/src/content/docs/science/coulomb-field-1.md

 ---
-title: Under the influence of the coulomb field of charge + Q charge -q is moving around it in an elliptical Orbit
+title: Coulomb Field 1
 ---
+## Under the influence of the coulomb field of charge + Q charge -q is moving around it in an elliptical Orbit
 **The Force:**

 * The positive charge (+Q) creates a Coulomb field, which is a force field that exerts a repulsive force on the negative charge (-q).